KoanAdventures/extensions-ecwid/README.md

 > The package is compiled for NET45 and .NET Platform Standard 1.4 which include .NET Core and other targets.
 [Read about it](https://github.com/dotnet/corefx/blob/master/Documentation/architecture/net-platform-standard.md#mapping-the-net-platform-standard-to-platforms).

-`PM> Install-Package Ecwid -Pre` - services and models
+`PM> Install-Package EcwidClient -Pre` - services and models

-`PM> Install-Package Ecwid.Legacy -Pre` - Legacy v1 services and models
+`PM> Install-Package EcwidClient.Legacy -Pre` - Legacy v1 services and models

-`PM> Install-Package Ecwid.OAuth -Pre` - a pipeline OAuth2 wrapper for ASP.NET Core
+`PM> Install-Package EcwidClient.OAuth -Pre` - a pipeline OAuth2 wrapper for ASP.NET Core

 ## Ecwid API